Oportun is a direct lender based in San Carlos, California, that works with consumers who are underserved by the financial sector.

 For borrowers who are applying for an Oportun loan, there is no need for any credit history in order to be eligible.
 For people who have little credit history, it opens up lending opportunities to populations of borrowers who can’t get approved for loans from other lenders.

-The interest rates offered by this lender (30%-39%) are much higher than average, so that’s technically a negative – but Oportun has a much lower APR maximum than a lot of its competitors.
+Oportun has a much lower APR maximum than a lot of its competitors that offer personal loans for those with bad credit.
 For other lenders that accept extremely low credit scores, APRs can get into the 200% – 300% range.
-That can be a positive for some borrowers.

 Another benefit is that this lender reports to two out of the three main credit bureaus – TransUnion and Experian.
 That way, borrowers who are looking to boost their credit scores have an opportunity to do so with this lender.